Universal Approximation Theorem and error bounds for quantum neural networks and quantum reservoirs: Introduction

-The present paper focuses on the theoretical aspects of quantum neural networks.
-In~\cite{PerezSalinas2020datareuploading,perez2021one} the authors proved a universal approximation theorem for quantum neural networks by constructing a one-qubit quantum circuit able to arbitrarily approximate any continuous complex-valued function.
-A similar approach was carried out in~\cite{Schuld2021}, who showed that data encoding can be approximated by infinitely (akin to infinite-width classical neural networks) repeating simple encoding schemes based on Pauli gates.
-Both papers rely on Fourier series representations of the function to be approximated, a very natural path because of their trigonometric interpretations, similar to the actions of (quantum) rotation matrices.
+The present paper focuses on the theoretical aspects of quantum neural networks{, quantum random neural networks and quantum extreme learning machines}. {A universal approximation theorem for quantum neural networks was obtained in} \cite{PerezSalinas2020datareuploading,perez2021one} by constructing a one-qubit quantum circuit able to arbitrarily approximate any continuous complex-valued function.
+A similar approach was carried out in~\cite{Schuld2021}, {showing} that data encoding can be approximated by infinitely repeating (akin to infinite-width classical neural networks) simple encoding schemes based on Pauli gates.
+Both papers rely on Fourier series representations of the function to be approximated, a very natural path because of their trigonometric interpretations, similar to the actions of (quantum) rotation matrices. {In a dynamic setting, universal approximation properties have been established for various types of quantum reservoir computing systems.
+In particular, it has been shown that fading-memory input-output systems can be approximated universally, using certain types of dissipative quantum systems \cite{Chen2019,Chenetal2020}, and using a Gaussian quantum harmonic oscillator network \cite{Nokkala2021}. }